junior research fellow, nEW COLLEGE, uNIVERSITY OF oXFORD

-tessa DEVEREAUX eVANS
+tessa DEVEREAUX

 Book PROJECT

-More of a threat than guns: THE DETERMINANTS OF INSURGENT GENDER POLITICS
+TO HAVE AND TO HOLD: THE DETERMINANTS OF INSURGENT GENDER POLITICS

 Interfering in community norms is a risky strategy for a leader in any situation.
 The precarity of civil conflict seems a particularly inopportune time to do so.
 Yet rebel groups frequently embark upon sweeping social reforms in the territories they control, challenging deeply embedded norms regarding marriage, kinship and reproduction.
 Why would rebel groups devote precious time and energy on such high-risk behavior?
 In order to investigate this puzzle I combine historical case studies with an original dataset documenting the use of insurgent gender politics in 137 rebel groups, presenting a theory of gender reform as a strategy of local control.